jslyzt/libtnet/README.md

 # Requirement

 - gcc >= 4.4, supports c++ 0x
 - linux, supports eventfd, signalfd and timerfd

-# Not supported!

-- unix socket domain
-- ssl

-# Other

-please see [wiki](https://github.com/siddontang/libtnet/wiki) for more information.
-If you have any problem when using libtnet, you can contact me through below.

-- Gmail: siddontang@gmail.com
-- Twitter: siddontang

-I thank you very much for your feedback!
+- windows >= vs 2013 use select, only for debug